andrew-codechimp/HA-Battery-Notes/docs/community.md

 This blueprint will allow notifications to be raised and/or custom actions to be performed when the battery not reported event is fired.
 It is extended from the example Battery Not Reported automation yaml above for those who'd prefer an easy way to get started.
-You must trigger the check_battery_not_reported service via an automation to raise events, see [Check Battery Last Reported Daily](community.md/#check-battery-last-reported-daily) above.
+You must trigger the check_battery_not_reported action via an automation to raise events, see [Check Battery Last Reported Daily](community.md/#check-battery-last-reported-daily) above.

 ## Contributing
 If you want to contribute then [fork the repository](https://github.com/andrew-codechimp/HA-Battery-Notes), edit this page which is in the docs folder and submit a pull request.